 Oslo’s climate is actually milder than the northern latitude might indicate.
-During the summer month's temperatures often equal that of cities much further to the south.
-Summer days are long, and the sun sets around 10 pm.
+During the summer months, temperatures often equal that of cities much further south.
+Summer days are long, and the sun sets around 10:00 pm.

 - Oslo has over 50 hotels, approximately 10,000 rooms and 16,000 beds